osu-eesc/cms-docs/user-guide/docs/support-roles.md

 -  Facilitate communication of coordinated efforts

-    - Work closely with the Digital Content and Engagement (DCE) Strategy Team to provide expertise in the development, validation, testing, usage, and optimization of business-critical technical systems and processes
+    - Work closely with the Digital Content and Engagement (Navigator) Strategy Team to provide expertise in the development, validation, testing, usage, and optimization of business-critical technical systems and processes
     - Resolve non-routine problems as they arise, serving as a resource to stakeholders and Salesforce Administrators
     - Manage Salesforce development, administration, and end user support for Extension (specific to the Extension specific programmer position)